 such other insurance as required to adequately cover the Sub-contractor’s performance under this Agreement.

-The Sub-contractor will, on request, produce to the University of Melbourne Nominated Representative satisfactory evidence that, the Sub-contractor has all valid insurances policy.
+The Sub-contractor will, on request, produce to the University of Melbourne Nominated Representative satisfactory evidence that the Sub-contractor has all valid insurances policy.

 8.4 Acknowledgement and Publicity